-The department supports research thrusts in computer engineering, energy systems, signals systems, and solid-state electronics.
-This research is funded by multiple agencies and corporations, including the NSF, the US Army and Air Force, American Electric Power, Consumers Energy, and more.
+The department supports research in computer engineering, energy systems, signals systems, and solid-state electronics.
+Our research is funded by multiple agencies and corporations, including the NSF, the US Army and Air Force, American Electric Power, and Consumers Energy.

 Sample Areas of Interest